 I decided I was allowed to splurge and spend 10 Euro on a plain rug from the local hardware store.
 It was the perfect color, had a tight weave (which by the way is a must), and I didn't already have a rug that would fit in that area.
 Ikea has some lovely, inexpensive tight weave rugs as well.

-I grabbed some left over paint that we had and rolled the paint on.
+I grabbed some left over paint that I had and rolled the paint on.
 It took three coats of paint to give it a good solid white stripe.
 If your rug is in a high traffic area and you are planning on washing it, you will want to mix some fabric medium in with your paint to make it soft and washable.

 Rip your tape off, place cute matching shoes on your rug (optional) and admire your beautiful work!